• Skip to primary navigation

 Instructions

-• In a pot with a lid, boil the peeled sweet potato cubes in about 1 cup of water (you want about 2 inches of water in your pot, but you don't need to cover the sweet potatoes in water).
-Boil the sweet potatoes for 15 minutes until they are fully cooked, they will be bright orange and easy to slice through when cooked.
+Peel the sweet potato and chop it into ½-inch cubes.
+In a pot with a lid, boil the sweet potato cubes in about 1 cup of water (you want about 2 inches of water in your pot, but you don't need to cover the sweet potatoes in water).
+Boil for 15 minutes until they are fully cooked, they will be bright orange and easy to slice through when cooked.
 Then drain the water from the pot.

-• In a large mixing bowl put the sweet potato, almond butter, cocoa powder, and maple syrup.
+• In a large mixing bowl, add the sweet potato, almond butter, cocoa powder, and maple syrup.
 Beat together for 2 minutes.
-Stop the mixer and with a spatula scrape down the sides of the bowl and beat for another 1-3 minutes until everything is completely smooth and incorporated.
-The brownie mixture will be super thick.
+Stop the mixer and scrape down the sides of the bowl with a spatula, then beat for another 1-3 minutes until everything is completely smooth and incorporated.
+The brownie mixture will be thick.

 • Line an 8x8 pan with parchment paper or grease the bottom and sides of the pan.
 Spread the brownie mixture into the prepared pan.
-Slam the pan down on the counter a couple times to get the batter completely even on the top.
+Slam the pan down on the counter a couple of times to get the batter even on the top.
+Sprinkle chocolate chips on top if desired.

 • Bake (at 350 F) for 25-30 minutes.
-The brownies will be dry on the edges and a little soft in the middle.
-For best results let the brownies cool, place the pan in the fridge to make them cold and set completely.
+The brownies will be fully cooked on the edges and a little soft in the middle.
+For best results, let the brownies cool by placing the pan in the fridge to make them cold and set.

 • Cut into 12 squares.
 Optional: use a small sieve to sprinkle cocoa powder on top.
 Enjoy these fudgy brownies cold or even frozen!
-Keep in the fridge (1 week) or freezer (up to 3 months).
+Keep in the fridge for up to 1 week, or freezer up to 3 months (after this they won't go bad, just start to lose flavor).

 Nutrition